killajoe/i3-xfce4-antergos/README.md

 # i3-xfce4-antergos
-my settings to use 3 as a WM inside XFCE4 under Antergos Linux will also work for pure Archlinux
+my settings to use 3 as a WM inside XFCE4 under Antergos Linux will also work for pure Archlinux!

+The benefit is to get i3 as environment for the best workflow, but have the ease of settings from xfce4!

+I replace xfcewm with i3-wm, and have i3 configured to my needs.

 I just start up with the default XFCE-install from Antergos, and adding i3-wm packages from my list of packages:

 `cat packages.txt | xargs yaourt -S --needed --noconfirm`

 ![i3-xfce4-joekamprad](https://i.imgur.com/Wd5tUxQ.jpg)